dougsland/podman-stressor/README.md

 Let's start with an example below:

-*"Create a Podman network named my_network, a volume named my_volume, and 20 containers using the alpine image with the image command sleep 3600.
-Once created, remove everything, as this setup is just for testing the environment!"*
+*"Create a Podman network named my_network, a volume named my_volume, and 200 containers using the alpine image with the image command sleep 3600.

 ```
 ./podman-stressor \
   --network "my_network" \
   --volume "my_volume" \
-  --number-of-containers 20 \
+  --number-of-containers 200 \
   --image-name "alpine" \
   --image-command "sleep 3600"
 ```